runwayml/learn/docs/create/train-object-detection.md

 ### Train an Object Detection Model

 An object detection model is a machine learning algorithm that has learned to recognize and locate objects in images and videos.
-Provided an input image, an object detection model can produce a collection of bounding boxes (rectangular regions of interest) for each identified object.
+Provided an input image, an object detection model can produce bounding boxes (rectangular regions of interest) for each identified object.

 Introduced in version 0.13.0, Object Detection Training allows you to create your own machine learning model to detect custom objects in images and videos.
 This guide will walk you through the process of training an object detection model.